kentico-ericd/kontent-google-sheets-add-on/README.md

 # ![Sheets](https://www.google.com/images/about/sheets-icon.svg) Google Sheets Import

 # Installation
-You can install this Google Workspace Add-on directly from Google Sheets using this button in the sidebar:
+You can install this Google Workspace Add-on [here](https://workspace.google.com/marketplace/app/kentico_kontent/482429381322) or directly from Google Sheets using this button in the sidebar:

 ![Install](img/install.png)